St. James Cathedral (Seattle): Exterior

+The cathedral's roof is covered in red interlocking clay roof tiles originally manufactured by the Celadon Roofing Tile Company.

-Major artwork at St. James Cathedral include an extensive collection of stained glass by Charles Connick, installed in 1917-1920 during the rebuilding of the cathedral following the collapse of the dome.
+Major artwork at St. James Cathedral includes an extensive collection of stained glass by Charles Connick, installed in 1917-1920 during the rebuilding of the cathedral following the collapse of the dome.
 In 1994, three new windows were added, the work of Hans Gottfried von Stockhausen, a noted German stained-glass artist, who has served on the faculty of the Pilchuck School.

 In 1999, ceremonial bronze doors were added, the work of German sculptor Ulrich Henn.
 The central bronze doors portray humanity's pilgrimage to the heavenly Jerusalem.
 Old Testament scenes begin on the bottom left and show the journey of God's people: the expulsion from Eden, the sacrifice of Noah with a rainbow symbolizing the covenant, and Moses leading the people through the Red Sea.
 The right side shows Jesus’ journey, again beginning from the bottom: his baptism in the Jordan, the healing of the man born blind and the paralyzed man, preaching the Beatitudes, the entry into Jerusalem on Palm Sunday; the betrayal by Judas; the passion and carrying the cross.

 In the tympanum above the door, the victorious Lamb of God brings the pilgrimage to its triumphant conclusion in the heavenly city.
 Rivers flow out of the city, and on the banks spring up trees, covered in fruit for the healing of the nations.
 Whereas the angel at Eden pointed the way out of paradise, this angel points the way to a new and greater paradise: the Lamb of God enthroned in heaven.
 A bronze tabernacle by the same artist was installed in 2003.
 Henn's only other works in the United States are the bronze gates at the National Cathedral in Washington, D.C.